8none1/octopus_powerups/README.md

 These files are published from and hosted by Github, so should have good reliability and scalability.

 You can watch the `powerup.json` file for changes from RSS with Github's atom feed: [https://github.com/8none1/octopus_powerups/commits/main/powerup.json.atom](https://github.com/8none1/octopus_powerups/commits/main/powerup.json.atom)

+There are two accompanying blog posts which explain how to use these feeds to trigger your own automations in Home Assistant.

+* This post explains how the data is extracted from the email:  [https://www.whizzy.org/2024-01-24-powerups-api/]
+* This post explains how to create Home Assistant sensors that turn on and off at the start and end of a session: [https://www.whizzy.org/2024-09-14-free-electricity-sessions/]

 # Home Assistant